Information surrounding Coronavirus is constantly changing. Stogursey Parish Council recommend that everyone follow:

 - do light exercise at home, or outside once a day

-Due to the Coronavirus, meetings of the Parish Council are CANCELLED until such time as the Government determines that it is safe to resume.
+- Due to the Coronavirus, meetings of the Parish Council are being held online until such time as the Government determines that it is safe to resume face to face meetings.

 What we can all do: